-Due to winter pressures and staffing challenges, we know that many colleagues onsite and in community teams often experience difficulty getting time to buy a meal whilst on shift.
+Due to ongoing pressures and staffing challenges, we know that many colleagues onsite and in community teams often experience difficulty getting time to buy a meal whilst on shift.
 We also know that the current cost of living is providing a challenge for all colleagues and we want to contribute in easing the burden.

 To support you during this time, we are pleased to confirm regular deliveries of a variety of ambient food to all sites for our colleagues to enjoy while at work.

 Ambient food will be available at all sites, including where there are hot desk facilities for those working between Trust sites and home.

 Deliveries will take place via Logistics on the same day as PPE deliveries (normally this will be Tuesdays or Fridays).
 This provision will continue until for another six months, at which point we will review the need (to review around September 2023).

 If you have any questions or feedback, please contact your team manager in the first instance.
 Team managers are asked to feedback any issues to their Operational Manager.

 Money Buddies – a local financial support offer

 The Money Buddies scheme can help you save money, increase your income and advise you at times of financial hardship.
 Whether you’re having difficulty paying a debt, need legal debt advice, or if you’re not sure what to do about your finances, they can help you.

 You don’t need to have a financial crisis to get help – they can save you money on things like gas, electricity, water bills and much more.